TimSusa/aptly_api_cli/README.md

 ### Why do we need another aptly cli interface?
 - Because aptly-api-cli has a lot of more features build in.
 - aptly-api-cli is made accessible to the python community
+- aptly-api-cli utils are already integrated into a CI Workflow
+- Additional scripts are offered (see ci-scripts folder), which can be used along your CI jobs (e.g. jenkins)

 # Description